Management plan compartment 18

 Overall management objectives

-The overall objectives are to maintain open wetland areas free from scrub and to developing and maintain a mix of grassland, heathland and open gravel areas on the upper slopes and plateau.
+Maintain open wetland areas free from scrub, develop and maintain a mix of grassland, heathland and open gravel areas on the upper slopes and plateau.

 Compartment 18 (31.0 ha)